 Federal Pell Grant-This grant is available to undergraduates, and range from $585 to $5730 based on an entitlement computation formula and federal funding.
 Application is made through the FAFSA.
-PELL will credit the student's account no earlier than the first day of classes if the award is finalized.
+PELL funding will credit the student's account no earlier than the first day of class each semester if the award is finalized.
 Students who are PELL recipients and are receiving scholarships that cover their charges in full must contact the Bursar's Office to obtain information on how to purchase their required books in the bookstore.

 Beginning with 2012-2013 all students who are Pell Grant recipients (including students who have previously received a Pell Grant) have a limit of 12 full-time equivalent semesters (600%) of eligibility.
 After 12 full-time equivalent semesters, eligibility ends.
 Students can check their eligibilty used by going to http://www.nslds.ed.gov.

 Federal Supplemental Educational Opportunity Grant- (FSEOG)-This federal grant is awarded to undergraduate students showing financial need with priority given to Federal Pell Grant recipients.
 The number of awards depends on the annual funding allocations set by the U.S. Department of Education.
 FSEOG will credit the student's account no earlier than the first day of class each semester if the award notification has been accepted and returned to the Office of Student Financial Services.